12 Noon-1:00 PM PT

-Re-Imagined Radio sampled New Year's Eve episodes of The Whistler and Guy Lombardo's New Year's Eve Party to celebrate the start of 2021.
-Streamed live on KXRW-FM, Vancouver's community radio.
+Re-Imagined Radio samples New Year's Eve episodes of The Whistler and Guy Lombardo's New Year's Eve Party to celebrate the start of 2021.

 Post Production = Martin John Gallagher